top of page

 He stepped backward into the prison cell and steadied himself against the rock wall.
 With each passing moment, this place just got weirder.

 The boy lifted his head.
-His blonde hair was matted and his face was also covered in dried mud and cuts.
+His blonde hair was matted, and his face was also covered in dried mud and cuts.
 He made brief eye contact, his green eyes flashing in the dimly lit cell.
 Without making a sound, he buried his face deeper into his crossed arms and continued to tremble.

 “Hello?”
 Xander asked again.
 “Are you alright?
 Did they hurt you?”

-The boy didn’t respond.
+He didn’t respond.

 “Please.
 What’s going on here?
 Where are we?”

-“Too many questions,” the boy finally said.
+“Too many questions,” he said.

 “If I knew what the hell was going on, then maybe I could get us out of here.”

-“But there must be a way.”
+“There must be a way.”

 It’s just a dream.
 Wake up.
-Wake up.
+Come on.
+Wake up . . .
 Wake . . . up . . .

 Next Chapter:

-Copyright © 2025 by Kevin T. Davis.
+Copyright © 2026 by Kevin T. Davis.

 All Rights Reserved.